Have you ever wanted to change careers? If you’re like 75% of 30-somethings out there, the answer is a resounding, “Yes!”

 Don’t be afraid to ask for referrals.
 If their answers further piqued your interest in a potential career change, ask them if they can recommend anyone else you might be able to speak to for more information.
 Having a referral in hand makes it much easier to approach the next person and helps to expand your network — win, win.

-What to Do with the Information Gained During Your Interview
+What Do You Do with the Information Gained During Your Interview?

 So, you’ve conducted your informational interview.
 Now what?
 Good question!